-Minnesota State University Moorhead has been accredited by the Higher Learning Commission (HLC) since 1916.
+Minnesota State University Moorhead was first accredited by the Higher Learning Commission (HLC) in 1916.
 The Higher Learning Commission accredits degree-granting post-secondary educational institutions in the North Central region of the United States and conducts a full review of accreditation every 10 years.
 Documentation of Accreditation

 Higher Learning Commission

 Minnesota State University Moorhead is accredited by the Higher Learning Commission to offer undergraduate four-year college programs leading to Baccalaureate degrees.

 Minnesota State University Moorhead is accredited by the Higher Learning Commission at the Doctoral, Specialist, and Master's degrees levels.